 Learn more about the multi-faced ministry of Hope

 There are countless people that carry out Hope’s vision from the senior pastor to the first time volunteer.
 Get familiarized with the ministries of Hope, pastoral staff and ministry staff.
 Additionally, watch Governance (7:26) to hear more about the Elders and Deacons leadership structure of our church.

 Find your niche

 All covenant members are highly encouraged to participate in some form of small group community where life-on-life ministry and ongoing opportunities to serve are possible.
 Contact Naty or visit Hope’s Small Groups webpage to get plugged in.

 Finish the covenant membership process

-Finally, contact Courtney Konetski to arrange a time to meet with 2 members of Hope Community.
+Finally, contact Michael Bolland to arrange a time to meet with 2 members of Hope Community.
 At this you’ll be asked to share your faith journey, understanding of church, community participation, plans for serving, and goals for giving.

 We are excited to see the varied ways that you invest your time, talent, treasure, and ticker (heart) into what God is doing in and through our covenant community.
 Additionally, it is expected that covenant members will attend the annual meeting where they will be asked to recommit themselves as covenant members to the vision and people of Hope Community.